NicholasLiang/django-2.x-sass/README.md

 ## Django 2.x sass/scss processor tutorial

-This repo is using Python 3.6.4 with Django 2.0.5
+This repo is using Python 3.6.4 with Django 2.0.5.
+No license and feel free to make it as your starter.

 ### Install the requirement